pierrejay/esp32-tailbridge/README.md

 5. `setup-internal-routing.sh`: Creates routing between interfaces
 6. `cleanup.sh`: Removes configurations for cleanup

-An additional script `wireguard-monitor.py` is used to monitor the WireGuard connection and reload it when it detects packets coming from a legit IP with a different, unregistered origin port.
-It is only used for tests, as when reconnecting an ESP32 quickly when behind a NAT, it can get an origin port unknown to the WireGuard server for its public key & IP, which it won't update immediately in its configuration.
+An additional script `wireguard-monitor.py` is only used for tests.
+When reconnecting an ESP32 quickly when behind a NAT, it can get an origin port unknown to the WireGuard server for its public key & IP, which it won't update immediately in its configuration.
 This can cause the ESP32 to be unable to connect for a random amount of time.
+The script avoids this issue by monitoring the WireGuard connection and reloading it when it detects packets coming from a legit IP with a different, unregistered origin port, which enables the ESP32 to connect quickly after a few handshake attempts.

 ### ESP32 Test Code